Table of contents

 To work within various customer environments, multiple deployment models are available for the REI3 platform; these are listed below in detail.
 Installation and configuration instructions follow afterwards.

-This model was created for small and medium size installations (~250 users) and is limited to Windows Server.
+This model was created for small and medium size installations (~250 users) and is available for Windows Server.
 The stand-alone deployment has almost no external dependencies.
 It is the recommended model for organizations with smaller IT teams as it requires little management.

-When running stand-alone, REI3 includes and manages its own internal database with full backups being configurable from within the REI3 admin UI.
+When running stand-alone, REI3 includes and manages its own internal database with full backups being configurable from within the REI3 admin user interface.
 This deployment model does currently not support incremental backups; a limitation for large instances as full backups take longer to complete.

-It is always possible to migrate from stand-alone to the dedicated deployment model when the situation changes.
+It is always possible to migrate from stand-alone to the dedicated deployment model.

 Running this model, REI3 will require a separate PostgreSQL database system and will not manage any database backups.